Is There a Dimmer Outlook Ahead for Denison Mines Corp. (DNN)?

 Sponsored

-DNN currently public float of 742.48M and currently shorts hold a 1.77% ratio of that float.
-Today, the average trading volume of DNN was 11.39M shares.
+The average price from analysts is $1.75, which is $0.04 above the current price.
+DNN currently public float of 791.95M and currently shorts hold a 2.94% ratio of that float.
+Today, the average trading volume of DNN was 9.55M shares.

 DNN’s Market Performance

-DNN stocks went up by 3.85% for the week, with a monthly drop of -12.20% and a quarterly performance of 0.00%, while its annual performance rate touched 109.67%.
-The volatility ratio for the week stands at 5.82% while the volatility levels for the past 30 days are set at 6.78% for Denison Mines Corp..
-The simple moving average for the period of the last 20 days is 0.86% for DNN stocks with a simple moving average of 18.84% for the last 200 days.
+DNN stocks went down by -4.59% for the week, with a monthly drop of -7.96% and a quarterly performance of -8.77%, while its annual performance rate touched 110.10%.
+The volatility ratio for the week stands at 5.52% while the volatility levels for the past 30 days are set at 6.35% for Denison Mines Corp..
+The simple moving average for the period of the last 20 days is -2.14% for DNN stocks with a simple moving average of 12.60% for the last 200 days.

 Analysts’ Opinion of DNN